-The European Commission publishes the Q1 2026 CBAM certificate price today, making April 7, 2026 a regulatory milestone: the first time an official quarterly CBAM certificate price has ever been set.
+The European Commission has published the first quarterly CBAM certificate price: €75.36 per tonne of CO₂ equivalent.
+This is the official Q1 2026 price, published on April 7, 2026, marking the first time a CBAM certificate price has ever been set.
 Every EU importer of steel, cement, aluminium, fertilizers, electricity, or hydrogen now has a fixed reference price for the certificates covering their January 1 through March 31, 2026 imports.

 What the Q1 2026 CBAM certificate price is and how it is calculated

-The Q1 2026 CBAM certificate price equals the arithmetic mean of all EU ETS auction clearing prices recorded at EEX between January 1 and March 31, 2026.
+The Q1 2026 CBAM certificate price is €75.36/tCO₂e, calculated as the weighted average of all EU ETS auction clearing prices recorded at EEX between January 1 and March 31, 2026.
 No separate CBAM carbon market exists.
 The price has one source: the EU Emissions Trading System.

-The EU ETS traded in a range of approximately €66 to €90 per tonne of CO₂ during Q1 2026, with approximately 39 auction sessions contributing to the quarterly average.
-The precise average depends on the closing price at each of those sessions.
+The EU ETS traded in a range of approximately €66 to €90 per tonne of CO₂ during Q1 2026.
+The weighted average of all auction sessions in that period produced the official figure of €75.36.

 What this price means for EU importers in practice